eembc/audiomark/README.md

 The DSP unit tests permit at most 50 dB of SNR (Signal-to-Noise ratio), a failure of a unit test means the optimizations have gone too far to be considered a fair comparison.
-The KWS unit test use a 35dB ratio for the comparison but only when a valid data is present.
+The KWS unit test uses Jensen-Shannon divergence for the comparison.

 Note: The actual test codes use Noise-to-Signal ratio instead of Signal-to-Noise.
 SNR has the disadvantage that its value becoming infinity when the results